erikmartens/nearbyweather-legacy/README.md

 > ❗️Please note that you need to supply your own OpenWeatherMap API key, in order to use the app.

-NearbyWeather is a simple weather app, that provides current weather information for nearby cities, as well for bookmarked locations.
+NearbyWeather is a simple weather app, that provides current weather information for nearby weather stations, as well for bookmarked weather stations.
 NearbyWeather uses the OpenWeatherMap API to download weather data.
-Additionally the OpenWeatherMaps location database is directly bootstrapped into the app for quick access.
+Additionally the OpenWeatherMap's station-database is directly bootstrapped into the app for quick access.

-With NearbyWeather you can:
+### Feature Set

 - See current weather information for bookmarked and nearby places via a list and a map view
 - See the current temperature on your app icon